-REASSEMBLY (ASSEMBLY) OF THE MR556A1
+REASSEMBLY (ASSEMBLY) OF THE MR762A1

-Tools Needed: MR556A1 Disassembly Tool (located in the Buttstock), 5mm Allen Wrench, Small Straight Slot Screwdriver
+Tools Needed: MR762A1 Disassembly Tool (located in the Buttstock), 5mm Allen Wrench, Small Straight Slot Screwdriver

-- 1. Lower Receiver: - a.
+1. Lower Receiver:

+- a.
 Check to ensure that the buttstock tightening screw is loose before attempting to install the buttstock.
-If tight, insert the large tip (3mm hex) of the MR556A1 Disassembly Tool into the tightening screw and rotate (but do not completely remove) counter clockwise. - b.
+If tight, insert the large tip (3mm hex) of the MR762A1 Disassembly Tool into the tightening screw and rotate (but do not completely remove) counter clockwise. - b.
 Two small set screws are located on the bottom of the receiver extension (buffer tube).
 These set screws are provided to eliminate any play that may develop between the buttstock and the extension.
 The left hand side of the set screw features a detent surface that engages the buttstock.
 The right hand surface features a cut to accommodate a small straight slot screwdriver.
 Rotating the set screws clockwise will tighten the detents to the buttstock; rotating the setscrew counter clockwise will loosen the buttstock.
-Using a straight slot screwdriver, rotate the set screws clockwise using quarter turns and adjust until the detents engage the buttstock but do not hinder removal or installation (Fig. 50)
+Using a straight slot screwdriver, rotate the set screws clockwise using quarter turns and adjust until the detents engage the buttstock but do not hinder removal or installation (Fig. 51)

-Fig. 50 - Buttstock reassembly
+Fig. 51 - Buttstock reassembly

 c.
 Depress the back of the buttstock release lever allowing the front tab to pivot downwards.
 Pull down on the front tab until the locking pin is not visible inside the buttstock.
 Mount the buttstock onto the receiver extension.
-The buttstock is adjustable for length of pull, with six different settings available to the operator.
+The buttstock is adjustable for length of pull, with five different settings available to the operator.

-WARNING: Ensure that only the proprietary HK buffer (marked with the HK logo and red dot) and recoil spring (action spring), also marked with red paint, are installed in the MR556A1.
-Use of non HK buffers and recoil springs could result in cycling problems and affect the reliability of the MR556A1 (Fig. 51).
+WARNING: Ensure that only the proprietary HK buffer and recoil spring (action spring) are installed in the MR762A1.
+Use of non HK buffers and recoil springs could result in cycling problems and affect the reliability of the MR762A1 (Fig. 52).

-Fig. 51 - HK Proprietary Buffer
+Fig. 52 - HK MR762A1 Proprietary Buffer